Gertrude's Puzzles

-Gertrude's Puzzles is a 1984 edutainment video game for the Apple II, Commodore 64, and IBM PC compatibles by The Learning Company.
-It is considered a sequel to the game Gertrude's Secrets.
+Gertrude's Puzzles is an educational video game for the Apple II, Commodore 64, and IBM PC compatibles released in 1984 by The Learning Company.
+It is a sequel to the game Gertrude's Secrets.
 Gertrude's Puzzles was designed by Teri Perl.
 Gertrude's Puzzles, like Gertrude's Secrets, consists of a series of rooms, each of which contains a logic or categorization puzzle to solve using shapes and colors.